Start earning daily returns from your corporate treasury

 What risks should I be aware of?

-Byzantine removes market risk, bank counterparty risk, and borrower default risk through over-collateralisation and automated liquidation.
-The primary remaining risk is technical — related to smart-contract or protocol infrastructure.
+Byzantine's infrastructure is designed to mitigate market risk, bank counterparty risk, and borrower default risk through over-collateralisation and automated liquidation.
+The primary remaining risk is technical - related to smart-contract or protocol infrastructure.
 This is mitigated through multiple audits, continuous monitoring, automated kill-switches, and an optional Aon insurance policy that can compensate for covered technical incidents.

 Is my principal protected in all market conditions?